 Courtney J. Riley has served as our executive vice president, environmental affairs since January 2017.
 She previously served as our vice president, environmental affairs from 2015 to January 2017.
-She currently serves as executive vice president, environmental affairs and general counsel of NL, as executive vice president, environmental affairs of Kronos Worldwide, and as senior vice president, environmental affairs of Contran.
+She currently serves as president of NL, as vice president, environmental affairs of Kronos Worldwide, and as senior vice president, environmental affairs of Contran.
 Ms. Riley has served as legal counsel to and in environmental positions (including officer positions) with various companies related to us and Contran since 2009.